appcircleio/appcircle-docusaurus/docs/account/my-organization/security/authentications/store-sso-authentication.md

 1. Depending on the option you selected in the previous step, you will either be configuring an OpenID Connect or SAML provider.
 2. Follow the specific steps for your chosen provider to enter the necessary configuration details, including Client ID, Client Secret, and other required parameters.
-3. Use the previously generated **Distribute Redirect URL** provided by Appcircle when configuring your identity provider settings to ensure proper redirection after authentication.
+3. Use the previously generated **Store Redirect URL** provided by Appcircle when configuring your identity provider settings to ensure proper redirection after authentication.

 Only one SSO provider can be configured at a time.